aaronweihe/MonoTouch.Rdio/README.md

 Usage
 -----

 MonoTouch.Rdio is the binding project.
-To get the Rdio.dll, you may either build it in Visual Stuido or Xamarin Stuido or just run 'make' in the binding directory.
+To get the Rdio.dll, you may either build it in Visual Stuido or Xamarin Stuido or just run `make` in the binding directory.

 After Rdio.dll is generated, add Rdio.dll into your MonoTouch app's references.

+Don't forget to [apply for an API key](http://developer.rdio.com/page) to get started.

+Then, call `Rdio.InitWithConsumerKeyandSecretdelegate` to initialize a `Rdio` object.

+And you are good to go!

 TODO
 ----